Lightning likely struck half-million-dollar homes, smoldered for hours before flames erupted overnight

 No one was hurt.

-The fire is under investigation and a cause was not known as of Thursday mid-morning but firefighters said they are suspicious of if the weather was a factor in the blaze.
-Fire investigators believe in both cases, lightning strikes around 6 p.m.
+The fire is under investigation and a cause was not known as of Thursday mid-morning, but firefighters said they suspect the weather could have been a factor in the blaze.
+Fire investigators believe that in both cases, lightning strikes around 6 p.m.
 Wednesday were likely the culprit.

 Trending News